-The Compass Partnership of Schools was incorporated on 6th September 2016 and is made up of seven schools.
-All schools have kept their original names, and obtained academy status from 1st July 2017.
-Wingfield Primary School converted on April 1st 2021 and is now fully part of the Trust.
+The Compass Partnership of Schools was incorporated on 6th September 2016.
+It is now made up of eleven schools.
+All schools have kept their original names.
+6 of the Greenwich schools obtained academy status on 1/07/17.
+Wingfield Primary converted on April 1st 2021.
+Cann Hall, John Ray Jnr, Shalford & Notley Green joined the Trust on 01/01/22.